The Walking Dead Episode That Left Fans Terrified

 In response, characters like Maggie Rhee (Lauren Cohan) and Daryl Dixon (Norman Reedus) do what they can to continue the resistance.

-Even though drama is at an all-time high this season, fans were still caught off guard by the horror of The Walking Dead in a season 11 episode.
+Even though drama is at its peak this season, fans were still caught off guard by the horror of The Walking Dead in an episode of season 11.

 On the Inside, episode six of season 11, follows Connie (Lauren Ridloff) and Virgil (Kevin Carroll) as they seek refuge in a seemingly abandoned mansion.

-There, they eventually discover a group of savage humans who have resorted to cannibalism to survive.
+There, they end up discovering a group of savage humans who have resorted to cannibalism to survive.
 Connie and Virgil fight their attackers inside an old, decaying house.

 The Scariest Episode of The Walking Dead

-According to Reddit user u/humankindtopics (via Looper), it’s easily the scariest episode of The Walking Dead, and thus of all of Season 11.
-Few in the comments section appeared to discuss it, wholeheartedly agreeing.
+According to Reddit user u/humankindtopics (via Looper), easily the scariest episode of The Walking Dead, and thus of all of season 11.
+Few in the comments section appeared to discuss, sincerely agreeing.

 As some in the responses have pointed out, one of the most disturbing aspects of this episode is that it tells some parts of the story from Connie’s perspective.

-Since she is deaf, this means that the audience doesn’t hear anything and is therefore woefully unprepared for the frightening images.
+Since she is deaf, this means that the audience hears nothing and is therefore woefully unprepared for the frightening images.

 Lauren Ridloff herself highlighted this stylistic choice in On the Inside also during an interview with Decider, adding:

-The ferals were a terrifying new addition to the series canon and are among the most memorable elements of this season.
+The ferals were a terrifying new addition to the show’s canon and are among the most memorable elements of this season.

 The Walking Dead can be watched through Star+.